JarofMolasses/qmk_firmware/keyboards/ssopads/readme.md

 #### Hardware
 see PCB design files at: https://github.com/JarofMolasses/SSOpad

-#### Supports both Teensy and Pro Micro (Elite-C as well, by extension)
+#### Supports both Teensy and Pro Micro/Elite-C
-but use the Pro Micro, it's better
+I personally prefer the Pro Micro/Elite-C

 #### I2C LCD support based on: https://www.avrfreaks.net/comment/2640876#comment-2640876
 this hackjob port does not yet work with Teensy.
 (It's fine on the Pro Micro)

 #### neat pictures
 V1.2 Teensy, underglow on a perfboard